St Pancras, London: Ancient parish

-By the end of the nineteenth century, the ancient parish had been divided into 37 ecclesiastical parishes, including one for the old church, to better serve a rapidly growing population.
+By the end of the 19th century, the ancient parish had been divided into 37 ecclesiastical parishes, including one for the old church, to better serve a rapidly growing population.
 There are currently 17 Church of England parishes completely contained within the boundaries of the ancient parish, all of which benefit from the distributions from the St Pancras Lands Trust and most of which are in South Camden Deanery in the Edmonton Area of the Diocese of London.

 Pre-urban period

-In the Middle Ages it had "disreputable associations", and by the seventeenth century had become the "'Gretna Green' of the London area".
-On that account Elizabethan playwright Ben Jonson alludes to the area frequently in his plays.
-(Note: This is the foundation for the expression "Pancridge Parson", i.e. a minister who will "perform suden or irregular marriages".)
-It was a rural area with a dispersed population until the growth of London in the late eighteenth century.
+In the Middle Ages, it had "disreputable associations", and by the 17th century had become the "'Gretna Green' of the London area".
+On that account, Elizabethan playwright Ben Jonson alludes to the area frequently in his plays.
+(Note: This is the foundation for the expression "Pancridge Parson", i.e. a minister who will "perform sudden or irregular marriages".)
+It was a rural area with a dispersed population until the growth of London in the late 18th century.

 Urbanisation

-In the 1790s Earl Camden began to develop some fields to the north and west of the old church as Camden Town.
+In the 1790s, Earl Camden began to develop some fields to the north and west of the old church as Camden Town.
 About the same time, a residential district was built to the south and east of the church, usually known as Somers Town.
-In 1822 the new church of St Pancras was dedicated as the parish church.
-The site was chosen on what was then called the New Road (now Euston Road) which had been built as London's first bypass, the M25 of its day.
+In 1822, the new church of St Pancras was dedicated as the parish church.
+The site was chosen on what was then called the New Road (now Euston Road), which had been built as London's first bypass, the M25 of its day.
 The two sites are about a kilometre apart.
 The new church is Grade I listed for its Greek Revival style; the old church was rebuilt in 1847.
 In the mid-19th century two major railway stations were built to the south of the Old Church, first King's Cross and later St Pancras.
 The new church is closer to Euston station.